59RY/MyLinuxKickstart/related/rhel9family-distribute.md

 ▲ After executing the above commands, you'll be disconnected from the working instance, and the instance will restart.

+### Check the disk number again with lsblk.

+In some cases, the working disk may be nvme0n1.
+The following procedures still assume nvme1n1, but if it is nvme0n1, replace it with nvme0n1.

 ### Writing changes from the working disk to the disk image

 Re-login to the working instance via SSH.